curtispuetz/pypp-docs/docs/lang_features/underscores.md

 Underscores at the beginning of a name for certain things have a special meaning for the Py++ transpiler.
 They indicate that something is 'private'.

-If you define a function (for example) in a Py++ source file starting with an underscore, then you should not import that function to some other file in your codebase.
+If you define a function (for example) in a Py++ source file starting with an underscore, then you should not import that function into some other file in your codebase.
 If you do, the C++ compiler will throw an error.

 This is the case for the following: